-Today, blogging is pretty much a necessity.
+Today, blogging is pretty much a necessity, and understanding how to blog and what to blog is the first step your business should take.
 Coming up with blog ideas can be difficult, but these 20 tips can keep your creative juices flowing even when it's tough to write.

 Once you've got some great articles, don't forget to share them on social media!
 Sharing your blog content across multiple platforms is an important part of developing a successful social media strategy for each platform, helping to drive traffic and new leads to your site.

 The most important thing to remember is to write honestly, and make sure you offer value.
 Always write to your audience and you'll do just fine!